-FY17: In FY18 UMS adopted GASB Statement No. 75, Accounting and Financial Reporting for Postemployment Benefits Other than Pensions.
+FY17: In FY18, UMS adopted Governmental Accounting Standards Board GASB Statement No. 75 (GASB No. 75), Accounting and Financial Reporting for Postemployment Benefits Other than Pensions related to its postemployment health plan.
 Pursuant to the provisions of GASB No. 75, the UMS restated its FY17 financial statements to reflect the retroactive application of the accounting change.
-The overall impact on the FY17 Statement of Revenues, Expenses and Changes in Net Position is that the previously reported FY17 beginning net position decreased by \$102 million, resulting in a \$90 million decrease from the previously stated unrestricted net position at June 30, 2017.
+The overall impact on the FY17 Statement of Revenues, Expenses and Changes in Net Position is that the originally reported FY17 beginning net position decreased by \$102 million, while the FY17 Change in Net Position increased \$12 million, resulting in a \$90 million decrease from the previously stated unrestricted net position at June 30, 2017.

 Net student fees revenue increased \$9 million from FY16 to FY17, accounting for 82% of the \$11 million increase in operating revenues.
 This was the first increase in net student fees revenue since FY13.
 Nonoperating revenues also increased due to an \$11 million increase in noncapital State of Maine appropriation revenue, a \$7 million increase in investment income and a \$4 million decrease in expendable gifts.